Virginia Beach Sportsplex

+Facilities

 Sportsplex Stadium

 The Sportsplex Stadium is a 3-level steel and concrete structure.
-The Service Level contains ticketing functions, administration area, team and officials’ dressing rooms and miscellaneous support spaces.
-The Concourse Level consists of a spectator walkway leading to the lower seating deck, plus concessions and restroom areas.
-The Club Level leads to the upper seating deck as well as six luxury suites and press boxes.
+The service level contains ticketing functions, an administration area, team and officials’ dressing rooms, and miscellaneous support spaces.
+The concourse level consists of a spectator walkway leading to the lower seating deck, concessions, and restroom areas.
+The club level leads to the upper seating deck, as well as six luxury suites and press boxes.

-The Playing Field consists of an artificial turf surface, made with Sportexe’s MonoTech fiber PowerBlade HP.
+The playing field consists of an artificial turf surface, made with Sportexe's strengthen MonoTech fiber and PowerBlade HP.
 The playing surface has passed the testing requirements to qualify as a FIFA 1-Star surface and is sized to accommodate international soccer matches (75 yards x 120 yards), as well as other typical field events, including American football, field hockey, rugby, and lacrosse.

-Field Lighting is designed for both live spectators and televised recording, providing 100 footcandles of illumination on the playing surface.
+Field lighting is designed for both live spectators and televised recording, providing 100 foot-candles of illumination on the playing surface.

-On-Site Parking area is accessible through Landstown Road.
+An on-site parking area is accessible from Landstown Road.
 A pedestrian walkway bisects the main parking areas, which contain a total of 2,122 spaces.
-Special areas near the stadium are reserved for handicapped parking and space is also provided for buses, teams, and service personnel.
+Special areas near the stadium are reserved for handicapped parking.
+Parking space is also provided for buses, teams, and service personnel.

-The Concession Level provides a broad pedestrian walkway with four concession stands offering spectators a selection of food and drink.
-Fans seated in the Main Concourse are served by concessionaires.
-Concessions on the Club Level provide similar fare, plus special service menus for the Luxury Suites.
-Team meals are also available at a discount when ordered in advance.

-Smoke Pit Picnics family and corporate gatherings can be catered by the Sportsplex's catering service and are held at the southeast end zone in a specified picnic space with paved area for parties and concessions.